anasfkhan81/EncodingDomainLabelsRDF/Guidelines.md

 ### Encoding hierarchical domain labels in the _Morais_ dictionary
 Our second example is derived from the encoding of a retrodigitised dictionary, Morais,  in which we have the use of variants for the same domain label.
-We will look at two entries in what follows.
-The first is the entry for the polysemic word _axe_ 'pimple, axle' and the second is the entry for _citerior_  'on the near side of something'
+We will look at two individual entries in what follows.
+The first is the entry for the polysemic word _axe_ 'pimple, axle' and the second is the entry for _citerior_  'on the near side of something'.
+Both are shown in the figures below.

 ![Axe Example](https://github.com/anasfkhan81/EncodingDomainLabelsRDF/blob/13d34e20ef3b7f85947240c254d563f03f74d99d/Examples/AXE_morais1.png)

 ![Citerior Example](https://github.com/anasfkhan81/EncodingDomainLabelsRDF/blob/13d34e20ef3b7f85947240c254d563f03f74d99d/Examples/CITERIOR_morais1.png)

 Both of these entries include a domain label pertaining to the domain of geography.
 In the first entry this is referred to as "t.
-Geograf." in the second example "Geograf."
+Geograf."; in the second example "Geograf."
 We encode this domain label as follows:

       <http://example.org/class/geografia> rdf:type  skos:Concept ;
           skos:prefLabel "t.
 Geograf."@pt;
           skos:altLabel "Geograf."@pt.

-Note here the two different labels for the domain, with 't.Geograf' as the preferred label (since it is listed in the dictionary front matter).
+Note here the two different labels for the domain, with 't.Geograf' as the preferred label (since it is listed in the dictionary's front matter).

 Moving onto the entry for _axe_, we can encode it as follows:

       <http://example.org/individual/MORAIS.1.DLP.AXE> a ontolex:LexicalEntry ;
           lexinfo:gender lexinfo:masculine ;